-Net interest income includes the income earned on loans with Nestlé Group companies, loans granted to third parties, income from short term deposits and financial expense on borrowings from third parties.
+Net interest income includes the income earned on loans with Nestlé Group companies, income from short term deposits and financial expense on borrowings from third parties.
 Net interest income also includes other financial income and expense from interest rate hedging instruments that are recognised in the income statement.